 Targeted therapy.
 These treatments target and disable genes or proteins found in cancer cells that the cancer cells need to grow.
 They are not often found in healthy cells.
 Targeted therapy causes different side effects from traditional chemotherapy.

 Immunotherapy.
 This type of treatment helps your body's natural defenses fight the cancer.
 Your body’s natural defense system is called the immune system, so the treatment is called immunotherapy.
 Major recent improvements have been made in immunotherapy.
-This type of treatment will play an increasingly important role in cancer treatment in the future.
+And, these drugs are now used in the treatment of several types of cancer, and will play an increasingly important role in cancer treatment in the future.